List of songs recorded by Michael Jackson

 Michael Jackson's recorded music also encompasses providing background vocals for other artists like Diana Ross, Stevie Wonder, La Toya Jackson, Rebbie Jackson, Janet Jackson, Barry Gibb, and 3T.
 He collaborated with singers and musicians including the Jackson 5, Paul McCartney, and Freddie Mercury.

-Michael Jackson 70s Songs
+Songs

 Diana Ross was featured in several songs with Jackson like "Eaten Alive" and "A Brand New Day".